 Buying with emotions is like, “Wow, that girl looks so cool sitting with an iPad, drawing so nicely, I’ll also become an artist when I buy this tablet.”
 Here, logic is disrupted — the customer won’t become an artist this way, but they feel they will.
 They don’t care about the gadget’s specs — beautiful photos of the iPad and videos with a happy illustrator have a stronger impact because they appeal not to reason, but to the heart.

 While the core principles of creating a compelling product card remain consistent, the specific requirements and nuances vary across different e‑commerce platforms.
 From photo guidelines to descriptive content and the utilization of platform-specific advertising and sales tools, understanding these differences is key.
-Despite these variations, general strategies for designing product cards can be universally applied, whether you’re listing on Shopify, WooCommerce, Amazon, Flipkart, or your own website.
-Typically, a product card includes images, specifications, detailed descriptions, and other vital elements, tailored to both your product and target audience.
+Despite these variations, general strategies for designing product card descriptions can be universally applied, whether you’re listing on Shopify, WooCommerce, Amazon, Flipkart, or your own website.
+Typically, a product card description includes images, specifications, detailed descriptions, and other vital elements, tailored to both your product and target audience.

 Purchasing Data